RECOBI –Renovation of complex geometry buildings with additive manufacturing–

 Additive manufacturing is been used to build entire buildings in concrete (i.e. the larges in 2022 is the Dubai municipality building, Emirates) or in ceramic with ornamental finish (i.e. the cladding of a housing gangway in Delft, NL by designed and printed Studio RAP).

-3. Digital mock-up production processing Lidar data to generate 2.5D model –Delaunay triangulation– with point cloud processing software
+01.3.
+Digital mock-up production processing Lidar data to generate 2.5D model –Delaunay triangulation– with point cloud processing software

 Modelling challenge to generate architectural drawings

-The challenge lies in the production of a parametric mock-up according to the Lidar documentation of the hyperboloid surface that possibly underwent a deformation.
+The challenge lies in the production of a parametric mock-up according to the Lidar documentation of the para- and hyperboloid surface that possibly underwent a deformation.
 The mock-up will be used to draw the overview of the intervention on the roof and the cutting plan of the tiles.
 The challenge is to keep the centimetric precision of the lidar to produce this plan.

 The process of architectural plan production requires the use of three softwares: a point cloud processing software, a freeform surface modelling software and a computer aided design software (experimented on the Magnin Complex from the Swiss EXPO’64).